Oh Look, It's Raining Shakespeare!

 The movement of atoms and molecules around the planet is just so random and beautifully chaotic it hurts to think about it too much.
 But it is, most definitely, worth thinking about!

 The next time it rains, why not focus your concentration on a small puddle and watch the wonder unfold in front of you?
 The random interference patterns, the sound of each drop hitting the surface of the water.

 Stop thinking about everything you have to do, stop worrying about everything that's going on in your world and just be an observer.
 If you lose yourself in that moment and find your focus then you may just see what I am seeing and feel how I am feeling right now.
 It really is beautiful.

-Instead of watching droplets landing randomly on the floor in front of me, I'm now observing the sun heating the puddles up and I can see them turning into steam and evaporating back into the atmosphere again.
+Instead of watching droplets on my patio window, I'm observing the sun heating them up, turning them into a tiny puff of steam and evaporating back into the atmosphere again.
 And so the cycle continues as it has for a few billion years in our quiet corner of the galaxy.

 If you think a little differently and open yourself to "seeing beyond what you can see" by becoming an observer, it really is quite beautiful to behold.
 The rain is a dance and an orchestra all rolled into one - sound and movement, chemistry and physics, science and spirituality - all in perfect harmony.